astropy/astropy/docs/development/codeguide.rst

 * ``__init__.py`` files for modules should not contain any significant implementation code. ``__init__.py`` can contain docstrings and code for organizing the module layout, however (e.g. ``from submodule import *`` in accord with the guideline above).
+If a module is small enough that it fits in one file, it should simple be a single file, rather than a directory with an ``__init__.py`` file.

 * Affiliated packages are required to follow the layout and documentation form of the template package included in the core package source distribution.